Interactive3DGraphicsCourse-UNIUD-2018/boxes-riccardopasianotto/journal.md

 * Drawing sketches of the landing gear and thinking about composing boxes.
 There will be a bullon, a wheel, vertical axis and sustaining axis.
 Now to the implementation.
 * Implemented the langing gear as a composition of axes, wheels and bullons.
 * Want to make changes to the central wings to be more similar to the Nieuport 11.
+* Implemented axes system for the central wings.
+Only an addition has to be made, a wind shield.